 Frozen Head Class I Scenic-Recreational State Natural Area and Class II Natural-Scientific State Natural Area

-Frozen Head Class I (8,620 acres) and Class II (6,530 acres) state natural areas are located in Morgan County.
-An additional 7,650 acres comprises Frozen Head State Park.
-Frozen Head is one of the crown jewels of Tennessee’s Cumberland Mountain range and is an excellent example of what pre-settlement conditions might have been like here hundreds of years ago.
-The Cumberland Mountains occupy the northeast section of the Cumberland Plateau and has an elevation range that rises more than 1,000 feet above the Plateau.
-The highest peak in the natural area occurs on Frozen Head Mountain at 3,324 feet elevation.
-There are thirteen other peaks in the natural area rising above 3,000 feet elevation.
-The name “Frozen Head” derives from the peaks that are often capped in a shroud of snow or ice in winter.
-The majority of this land was acquired by the State in early 1900’s to become a state forest for hardwood timber production, but very little timber was ever harvested.
+Frozen Head state natural area contains a both Class I (8,620 acres) and Class II (6,530 acres) designations and is located in Morgan County.
+An additional 7,650 acres comprises Frozen Head State Park, which lies entirely below 1,600 feet elevation.
+Frozen Head is one of the crown jewels of Tennessee’s Cumberland Mountain range and is an excellent example of what pre-settlement conditions might have been like in this area hundreds of years ago.
+The Cumberland Mountains occupy the northeast section of the Cumberland Plateau and rise more than 1,000 feet above the Plateau's tablelands.
+The highest peak in the natural area occurs on Frozen Head Mountain at 3,324 feet elevation above mean sea level.
+Thirteen other peaks in the natural area also rise above 3,000 feet elevation.
+The name “Frozen Head” derives from these high peaks often being capped with a shroud of snow or ice in winter.

 The lowest elevation is at the Flat Fork access at 1,340 feet.
-The deep hollows and valleys here provide vast rich forest habitat that support numerous forest community types.
-Those most prevalent are the many different communities (or segregates) of mixed mesophytic forest that include species of hemlock, white pine, tulip poplar, sugar and red maples, many species of oaks and hickories, yellowwood, yellow birch, ash species, walnut, blackgum, beech, sourwood, basswood, magnolias, and black cherry.
-A mesic oak forest occurs as basswood and buckeye begin to dropout at the mid and upper slope level.
+The deep hollows and valleys here provide rich forest habitats and forest community types.
+Those most prevalent are the many different mixed mesophytic forest communities that include hemlock, white pine, tulip poplar, sugar and red maples, many species of oaks and hickories, yellowwood, yellow birch, ash, walnut, blackgum, beech, sourwood, basswood, magnolias, and black cherry.
+A mesic oak forest occurs as basswood and buckeye begin to dropout on the mid and upper slopes.
 White oak becomes the dominant tree here along with tulip poplar and other species commonly found in the mixed mesophytic forest.
 At higher elevations and on dry slopes and ridges, scarlet and chestnut oaks become more common along with shortleaf pine.

-Public access is allowed.
-Parking and hiking trails are provided and camping is allowed by fee and permit in developed camping areas; no fee is assessed for backcountry camping sites, but a permit is required.
+Parking.
+Hiking trails.
+Camping by fee and permit in developed camping areas; no fee for backcountry camping sites, but a permit is required.

-From Oak Ridge take State Route 62 west toward the towns of Oliver Springs and Wartburg.
+From Oak Ridge, take State Route 62 west toward the towns of Oliver Springs and Wartburg.
 Keep going straight past State Route 116 which turns north toward Petros.
 About 6 miles past the road to Petros, you will see signs for Frozen Head.
-Turn right on Flat Fork Road and continue straight down the valley to the park and natural area.
+Turn right onto Flat Fork Road and continue straight down the valley to the park and natural area.

 Details & Map